 The Western States PEHSU has an ongoing collaboration with the Center for Integrative Research on Childhood Leukemia and the Environment (CIRCLE) Community Outreach and Translation Core, working to educate clinicians and the public about environmental toxicants that increase the risk of childhood leukemia and other childhood diseases.
 Taking steps to avoid or reduce these exposures to the fetus and the child may help prevent some childhood leukemias.
 CIRCLE seeks to discover how environmental exposures and genetics interact to cause childhood leukemia in an effort to prevent the disease.
 CIRCLE is a Children’s Environmental Health and Disease Prevention Research Center jointly funded by the National Institute of Environmental Health Sciences (NIEHS) and the U.S. Environmental Protection Agency (EPA).
 CIRCLE was initiated in 2008.
 For more information on CIRCLE’s research, visit their website.

-One of our first collaborations with CIRCLE was The Story of Health chapter on childhood leukemia, Steven’s Story.
+One of our first collaborations with CIRCLE was The Story of Health chapter on childhood cancer, Stephen’s Story.